 - All minors must abide by the rules in the Public Behavior Policy.

-- For minors who are noticeably left unattended for 15 minutes or longer, the parent or legal guardian will be contacted by a staff member.
-If the same minors are repeatedly unattended or left in the library without a guardian, County Human Services will be contacted, and a registered letter will be sent to the parent stating that the County Human Services Department was contacted.
+- Who are noticeably left unattended for 15 minutes or longer, the parent or legal guardian will be contacted by a staff member.
+If the same minors are repeatedly unattended or left in the library without a guardian, Child Protective Services of Manitowoc County will be contacted, and a registered letter will be sent to the parent stating that CPS was contacted.

-- Minors may be considered unattended even if the guardian is in the library.
+- May be considered unattended even if the guardian is in the library.
 Unattended means not within eyesight.